PpushkarJjain/spin-glow-win-it-09/knowledge_base.md

 | 2025-07-11 | Supabase Project Connection (b077575)                | Added Supabase configuration and types.                                       |
 | 2025-07-11 | Spinner Button and Flow Refactor (8a856de)           | Consolidated UI and improved user flow for the spinner.                       |
 | 2025-07-11 | Initial Commit (367af92)                             | Initial commit from remix.                                                    |
 > 🕓 *Update this table regularly as new features or fixes are added.*

 ---

 #### 5. **Recent Updates**

+*   **Notification Banner Styling**:
+    *   The styling of the notification banner has been updated.
+*   **PWA Prompt Styling & Asset Compression**:
+    *   The PWA install prompt has been restyled into a fixed banner at the top of the screen, using the application's theme colors and gradients.
+    *   The Vite configuration now uses `vite-plugin-compression` to generate Gzip (.gz) and Brotli (.br) compressed assets during the build process, reducing bundle sizes and improving load times.
+    *   A redundant text color class was removed from the `FormPage` title for style consistency.
+*   **Performance Optimization**:
+    *   `React.lazy` was implemented for `FormPage`, `SpinnerPage`, and `AdminPage` to code-split the application, reducing initial bundle size.
+    *   `vite-plugin-compression` was configured to create gzipped versions of assets.
+    *   Google Fonts stylesheet is preloaded in `index.html` to prevent blocking rendering.
+    *   `Card` and its sub-components are wrapped with `React.memo` to prevent unnecessary re-renders.
+    *   A `manifest.json` and `mobile-web-app-capable` meta tag were added to enhance PWA capabilities.
+*   **PWA Support for Offline Access**:
+    *   The application has been transformed into a Progressive Web App (PWA), enabling offline functionality and installation on user devices.
+    *   `vite-plugin-pwa` was added to generate a service worker and manifest file.
+    *   The web app manifest was configured with app icons, name, and theme colors.
+    *   Necessary PWA meta tags were included in `index.html`.
+    *   A `PwaUpdater` component was created for new version notifications.
+    *   `vite-plugin-mkcert` was added for local HTTPS development.
+*   **PWA Development Rules and Workflow**:
+    *   Documentation for PWA development rules and conversion workflow was added.
 *   **Animation Implementation**:
     *   Integrated the Framer Motion library to introduce animations throughout the application.
     *   Updated the animation workflow and rules to streamline the implementation of new animations.